Summer Flowering Bulbs: Gladiolus

 Sizes Jumbo, 1, 2 and 3 can all be expected to flower (sometimes two or more spikes each) under good growing conditions.
 Occasionally under ideal growing conditions, a flower will be produced by sizes 4 and 5.

 Corms are most productive during their first six years.
-Often as they become older they may decline in vigor.
+Often as they become older, they may decline in vigor.
 For this reason it is desirable to save cormels to develop a constant supply of young, vigorous corms.
+Or to purchase new corms on a regular basis.

 Heavy soils with poor internal drainage can be lightened by adding organic materials such as compost, peatmoss or sawdust.
 If sawdust is used, nitrogen in the soil will be tied up.
 For this reason, it will be necessary to mix about 3/4 cup of ammonium nitrate with each bushel of sawdust.